ppy/osu-wiki/news/2018-11-19-winter-2018-fanart-contest.md

 date: 2018-11-19 05:00:00 +0000
 ---

 The year might be drawing to a close, but that doesn't mean it's time to close your drawings!
-Draw any of the osu! official or community mascots for fun and glory, and maybe even see your piece in the game client over the holidays!
+Draw any of the osu! official or community mascots enjoying winter for fun and glory, and maybe even see your piece in the game client over the holidays!

 [![](https://assets.ppy.sh/contests/73/header.jpg)](https://osu.ppy.sh/community/contests/73)